ripper7375/trading-alerts-saas-v7/docs/policies/03-architecture-rules.md

           deviceFingerprint,
           additionalData: {
             email: validated.email,
-            blockedAtRegistration: fraudCheck.severity === 'HIGH'
+            blockedAtRegistration: fraudCheck.severity === 'HIGH',
-          }
-        }
-      })
+          },
+        },
+      });

       // ❌ Block HIGH severity attempts immediately if (fraudCheck.severity === 'HIGH') {
         return NextResponse.json(
           {
+            error:
-            error: 'Unable to create account at this time.
+              'Unable to create account at this time.
 Please contact support if you believe this is an error.',
-            errorCode: 'REGISTRATION_BLOCKED'
+            errorCode: 'REGISTRATION_BLOCKED',
           },
           { status: 403 }
-        )
+        );
       }

       // ⚠️ Allow MEDIUM severity but flag for admin review